Zum Hauptinhalt springen

 Provides wide range of contributions to the current debate surrounding reform of creditor protection in European company law.

-Reform of the European rules on creditor protection in company law is imminent.
-Academic work on both sides of the Atlantic shows a tendency that traditional mandatory rules should give way to individual solutions which are freely negotiated between creditors and corporate debtors.
-Recent judgments by the European Court of Justice have spurred regulatory competition between Member States and the incumbent system is being challenged by the Europe-wide introduction of the International Accounting Standards/International Financial Reporting Standards.
-Last but not least, the European Insolvency Regulation poses the question how company law and insolvency law shall be realigned in the future.
+Academic work on both sides of the Atlantic suggests that traditional mandatory rules should give way to individual solutions which are freely negotiated between creditors and corporate debtors.
+Moreover, recent judgments of the European Court of Justice have spurred regulatory competition between Member States.
+The incumbent system is also being challenged by the Europe-wide introduction of the International Accounting Standards/International Financial Reporting Standards, and the European Insolvency Regulation is questioning how company law and insolvency law shall be realigned in the future.
+Reform of the European rules on creditor protection in company law is therefore imminent.
+This book presents important contributions to the current debate on creditor protection in European company law, based on a symposium held in Munich in December 2005.
+Contributors include scholars who are currently working on reform projects in various Member States and leading experts in company law, insolvency law, accounting law, and economics.

 Prof Dr Wolfgang Sch�n is Director of the Max Planck Institute for Intellectual Property, Competition and Tax Law and an Honorary Professor at the Ludwig-Maximilians-Universit�t, Munich.
 Prof Dr Horst Eidenm�ller is Professor of Law at the Institute for International Law, Ludwig-Maximilians-Universit�t, Munich.